-- A. When a reduction in the work force is necessary, employees in regular positions and those occupying limited-term positions at the direction of their Agency Head shall be laid off in an order based on consideration of: - 1. employment status, - 2. past performance, - 3. length of continuous service with the County. - B. Layoffs shall be made by class within an agency except that: - 1.
-Where a class has a dual or multiple concept, the Chief of Employee Relations may authorize a layoff by specialty within the class. - 2.
-Where appropriate, the Chief of Employee Relations may authorize a layoff by division or smaller unit of an agency.
+- A. When a reduction in the work force is necessary, employees in regular positions and those occupying limited-term positions at the direction of their agency/department head shall be laid off in an order based on consideration of: - 1. employment status, - 2. past performance, - 3. length of continuous service with the County. - B. Layoffs shall be made by class within the department except that: - 1.
+Where a class has a dual or multiple concept, the Chief Human Resources Officer may authorize a layoff by specialty within the class. - 2.
+Where appropriate, the Chief Human Resources Officer may authorize a layoff by division or smaller unit of the department.